JoshuaMathias/cky/pcky/readme.md

 **Absent Rules** - Not permitted in the parse.

 ## Insights
-Coverage may be further improved by allowing parses that have no rule, if no rule is available for a given sentence.
+Coverage may be further improved by allowing expansions that have no rule, if no rule is available for parts of a given sentence, and then assigning a probability that maximizes entropy to that expansion.

 ## Special features